FlutterQueen/nations/README.md

 - like when using a validation package for example the failure message should be automatically localized out of the box !
 - would this package prevent the developer to use custom translated messages ?
 No ,, it will only provide a default values in many languages out of the box !
 - would this increase the app size ?
 No , this will provide the necessary values only

-# Usage

-we are still in beta stage star and wait for further releases

-# Decorations

 ## attributes